solarmon/WHDLoad-Game-Launcher/README.md

 **It is also recommended that both the WHDLoad DH0: and Game/Games DH1 partition are mount as as a directories - it just allows making managing them much easier on the host emulation system.**

-# Miltiple Slaves: Game Slave Selector
+# Miltiple Slaves: Slave Selector

 If multiple slave files are detected and if the **Target Slave** method is not used, then a selector menu is provided.